Williamston High School

 In 2011, a student died because he was crushed by a locker room wall.
-How this exactly occured was under some debate, but most sources agree the student was doing pull-ups at the time, when the wall tragically collapsed and crushed him.
+How this exactly occurred was under some debate, but most sources agree the student was doing pull-ups at the time, when the wall tragically collapsed and crushed him.
 The situation was investigated by the administration, and it was reported that WHS hadn't had a full scale inspection since the school was constructed.
 In 2008, a different lockeroom wall had actually collapsed due to "horseplay".
-The school architect was suprised at the news and was quoted saying: "I can't imagine what it took to do that."
-A cermony for the student was paid for by the WHS freshmen class at the time, and occured later that school year.
+An architect who contributed to the design of Williamston High School was reportedly surprised at the news and was quoted saying: "I can't imagine what it took to do that."
+A ceremony for the student was paid for by the WHS freshmen class at the time, and occurred later that school year.

 In 2020, during the COVID-19 Pandemic<, Williamston Community Schools continued to serve food to students/families in need.
 Other local schools did the same.

 During the summer of 2020, a survey by Williamston Community School's was spammed by several people, some who didn't even have students going to the district.
 This survey was about the decision to return to regular school, hybrid program school, or online school for the first semester of the 2020 - 2021 school year.
-One person filled out the form at least 30 times and bragged about it on facebook.
-This same guy was also involved in the lawsuit against the school for its transgender policy at the time.
+One person filled out the form at least 30 times and bragged about it on Facebook.